ThinkDataEd/curriculum/docs/unit1/practicum2.md

 * A graphical representation that shows an association was created.

-* An answer and a justification for the answer to the statistical question are presented.
+* An answer and a justification for the answer to the statistical investigative question are presented.

 1-point response:

 * The poster identifies possible factors that might be associated with depression in teens.

-* An answer to the statistical question is presented but a justification is missing.
+* An answer to the statistical investigative question is presented but a justification is missing.

 * A histogram, bar chart, scatterplot, or other graphical representation was correctly created.

 0-point response:

-* The poster does not identify possible factors that might be associated with depression in teens
+* The poster does not identify possible factors that might be associated with depression in teens.

 * A histogram, a dot plot or other graphical representation was incorrectly created **<u>OR</u>** is missing.

-* No answer **<u>AND/OR</u>** no justification for the answer to the statistical question is presented.
+* No answer **<u>AND/OR</u>** no justification for the answer to the statistical investigative question is presented.

 ###<p style="background: black; color: white; text-align: center;">**Next Day**</p>